 3 Top Places For Trekking In Siem Reap

 Fond of treks?
 Siem Reap also has lots in store for those who like to take both strenuous treks and more relaxed hikes along well-made trails.
-Let’s find out where you can go hiking and trekking in Siem Reap:
+Let’s find out where you can go hiking and best trekking in Siem Reap:

 1) The Kulen Mountain Waterfall Trek